joschu/cgt/doc/index.rst

 ..
 CAUTION::

     **WORK IN PROGRESS!** This software is not yet released.
-There are some bugs and some rough edges.
+There are some bugs and rough edges.
 The user API may change, and the internals will change rapidly.

 What Does It Do?